Finomnis/MCDaemon/README.md

 MCDaemon
 ========

-A Java Daemon for automatic Minecraft server maintenance
+A Java Daemon for automated Minecraft server maintenance

 _-- WORK IN PROGRESS --_